A book by Russell Hoban, adapted for the stage by Red Earth Theatre, and music composed and performed by us!

-During a Research and Development period last year, kindly supported by Arts Council England, we worked with Red Earth and took advice from Music and the Deaf in order to create an accessible music score for the show.
-This period has massively influenced our writing, and has had a huge impact on how we view music.
+During a Research and Development period during 2018, kindly supported by Arts Council England, we worked with Red Earth and took advice from Music and the Deaf in order to create an accessible music score for the show.
+This period massively influenced our writing, and has had a huge impact on how we view music.
 We have learnt a lot about how D/deaf people can access music, through visual placement of the musicians, facial expression and movement, vibrations and instrument frequencies to name but a few, and it is amazing to realise that there is a way that everybody can access music, and that even hearing people can access music in ways that they don't expect!

 We therefore feel that it is our responsibility as musicians to improve the access in our general performance, and we are really passionate about doing so.
 The Guardian wrote in 2018: 'With one in six people suffering from hearing loss in the UK and around one in 1,000 children born profoundly deaf, the lack of accessibility to live music for deaf people is a significant challenge, and deaf fans believe too little is being done to serve their needs.'
 We are trying to do something to change this.